Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves historical metrics for a VPS and lists specific metrics (CPU, memory, disk, network, uptime), making it distinct from siblings like VPS_getScanMetricsV1 or VPS_getBackupsV1.
+The description clearly states the tool retrieves historical metrics for a specified VM and lists the specific metrics (CPU, memory, disk, network, uptime).
+This verb+resource combination is specific and distinct from sibling tools like VPS_getScanMetricsV1.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.